Henry A. Tandy: Personal life and death

+Legacy

 The impetus for the park renaming was started by a grassroots movement, Take Back Cheapside.

 Prominent in the park were two Confederate statues, Gen. John Hunt Morgan and John C. Breckinridge, the Confederate Secretary of War.
 These were installed during the Jim Crow era.
 The Morgan equestrian statue, 1911, was funded by both United Daughters of the Confederacy and the state of Kentucky.
 Breckinridge's contrapposto style statue, 1897, was also state funded.

 Cheapside Park was the site of one of the largest slave markets and was known for the sale of "fancy girls," women of mixed race sold for sexual purposes.

 The Lexington-Fayette Urban County Council voted unanimously in June, 2017 to move both statues to the Lexington Cemetery.
 In August, 2020 the council unanimously renamed the park for Tandy.